DanFraserUK/iRacing-On-Linux/iracing-setup-check/README.md

 - **Fedora** / Nobara
 - **Debian**

 **Note:** This script will NOT work on immutable Linux distributions.
+Don't even ask for flatpak issues!

 ## How to Get and Run the Script